nmuchiri/Project-2/readme.md

 ### Technologies Used

 *Node/Express & Axios

-*Passport/ Bcrypt for authentification and password hashing.
+*Passport/ Bcrypt for authentification and password hashing

 *Postgres

 *Sequelize

 *CSS, HTML & JavaScript

 ### Routes and Models